Classification of abelian complex structures on 6-dimensional Lie algebras: Dimension six: the general case

-is a Lie algebra isomorphism.
-The complex structure $J_1$ on $\fs_1$ induced by $\phi$ is given as in \eqref{s1}.
-We note that this complex structure is not equivalent to $J_2$ in ($i$) since $J_2$ preserves $\fs^2$ while $J_1$ does not.
+Using this basis, it is clear that this Lie algebra is isomorphic to $\fs_1$ in Case ($i$) above, with a complex structure $J_1$ given by \eqref{s1}.
+We note that this complex structure is not equivalent to $J_2$ in Case ($i$) since $J_2$ preserves $\fs^2$ while $J_1$ does not.

 $\bullet$ If $\dim \fs ^2 =4$, then $\fz=0$, hence $[f_1,f_2]=0$, $D$ is an isomorphism, and thus $D$ commutes with $J$.
 Therefore, we obtain $\fs =\rr^2\ltimes \rr ^4$, where the complex structure on $\rr^4=\text{span}\{e_1,\ldots, e_4\}$ is given by $Je_1=e_2,\, Je_3=e_4$.
 Considering $D$ as an element of $GL(2,\cc)$, the possible normal Jordan forms for $D$ are